How to calm aggression in nursing patients: Tips for successful de-escalation

 💡

-Nora's tip: Intervene directly, get support and use targeted de-escalation techniques.
+Nora's tip: Intervene immediately, get support and use targeted de-escalation techniques.

 Destructive phase

-The patient has lost control and physical aggression ensues.
+The patient has lost control, and it comes to physical aggression.

 Elegant Tip Section